New multivariate tests for assessing covariate balance in matched observational studies: Power assessment

-Hence, we want a test that will not reject covariate balance for scenario (i), while reject covariate balance for scenarios (ii) and (iii).
-Table \ref{tab:power} shows the proportion of trials, out of 100, that the test reject covariate balance at the significance level 0.05 for the three scenarios.
-We see that all tests are doing a good job for scenario (i) that the proportions of rejections are all controlled by the significance level.
-For scenarios (ii) and (iii), we want a high rejection proportion.
-We see that the Hotelling's $T^2$ and Hansen's test do not have power in these two scenarios.
+From the table, we see that all tests are doing a good job for scenario (i) that the proportions of rejections are all controlled by the significance level.
+For scenarios (ii), (iii) and (iv), we want a high rejection proportion.
+We see that the Hotelling's $T^2$ and the method of combined differences do not have power in these two scenarios even when all the two-way interactions are included.
 The other three tests have power in these two scenarios.
 The CrossMST has higher power than the CrossNN test and both have higher power than the crossmatch test.
+The conclusion holds for different choices of distances.
 (The values of $a$ and $b$ were chosen so that these three tests have moderate power to be comparable.)